 Instructions: A grievance is an educational or personal issue or condition that a student believes to be unfair, inequitable, discriminatory, or a hindrance to his/her education.
 Students who have a complaint or grievance about their DBH program experience should complete this form and submit it to the program Director.
-Students should allow 10 business days to receive a written response to their complaint or grievance.
+Students should allow to business days to receive a written response to their complaint or grievance.
 If the complaint cannot be resolved after exhausting this grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 Complaints must be filed within 3 years of the student's last date of attendance.
 The student must contact the State Board for further details.
-The State Board address is 1400 W. Washington Street, Room 260, Phoenix, AZ 85007, Phone # 602-542-5709, Website address: www.azppse.gov

-Student Information

-Student name:

-Address, city, state, & zip:

-Student ID#:

-Phone #:

-Email Address:

-Complaint/Grievance Information Retaliation against an individual filing a grievance is strictly prohibited and constitutes a violation of program policy.

-Name of individual against whom the complaint/grievance is filed:

-Describe your complaint/grievance in detail.
-Include date/s of occurrence (be as specific as possible).
-Attach additional sheets, if necessary, along with any documentation/evidence that will help describe and substantiate the complaint.
+The State Board address is 1400 W. Washington Street, Room 260, Phoenix, AZ 85007, Phone # 602-542-5709, Website address: www.azppse.gov recallation against an individual juling a grievance is strictly promotica and constitutes a violation of pr ogram poncy.
+Name of individual against whom the complaint/grievance is filed: Describe your complaint/grievance in detail.
+Include date/s of occurrence (be as specific as possib additional sheets, if necessary, along with any documentation/evidence that will help describe an the complaint.
 Are there any witnesses who should be interviewed?
-If yes, list names and contact information.

-Students are encouraged to discuss their concerns and complaints through informal conferences with the appropriate instructor or program advisor.
-Have you made an attempt to resolve this complaint or grievance with the individual and/or department involved?
-Yes No If yes, describe the outcome: (Attach any additional comments, if necessary)

-What outcome do you hope to achieve after talking to the appropriate college official(s)?
-Attach additional sheets, if necessary.

-I understand that information contained in the grievance form will be held confidential to the extent possible.
-Grievance information may be shared with program administrators in order to conduct a thorough investigation.
-I hereby declare that the information on this form is true, correct, and complete to the best of my knowledge.
-I understand that any misrepresentation of information may result in disciplinary actions, in accordance with Student Code of Conduct policies.

-Student Signature: Date:
+If yes, list names and contact d substantiate Students are encouraged to discuss their concerns and complaints through informal conferences appropriate instructor or program advisor.
+Have you made an attempt to resolve this complaint o with the individual and/or department involved?
+Yes No If yes, describe the outcome: (Att additional comments, if necessary) r grievance What outcome do you hope to achieve after talking to the appropriate college official(s)?
+Attach a sheets, if necessary. dditional I understand that information contained in the grievance form will be held confidential to the exter Grievance information may be shared with program administrators in order to conduct a thorough hereby declare that the information on this form is true, correct, and complete to the best of my kn understand that any misrepresentation of information may result in disciplinary actions, in accordes Student Code of Conduct policies. investigation.
+I owledge.
+I Student Signature: Date: